trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 ##  Croma India Gross Sales Report: Monthly Product Transactions

-This task focuses on analyzing individual product-level sales for **Croma India** on a monthly basis for the fiscal year (FY) 2021.
+**Croma India** is expanding rapidly so Stakeholder’s need product level aggregation of metrics.
+Hence, Product owner brings requirement for gross sales report for customer CROMA.
+This report should have individual product level sales aggregated on monthly basis for FY 2021.
+This helps Stakeholders to track individual product sales and run further product analytics.

 By leveraging **MySQL**, I extracted, transformed, and analyzed data to provide insights into customer transactions, product performance, and financial metrics.

 ---